xmpp-iot/xmpp-iot.github.io/gsoc/index.md

 The XMPP community is part of the Google summer of Code 2015 and for XMPP-IoT we have several projects

 #What is this XMPP-IoT
-There are many many solutions to connecting Internet of Things (IoT) devices to internet, to create services and interesting applications. on this site you find an introduction to how we mimic the world of people chatting to enable **any device to any device** interoperability.
+There are many solutions how to connect Internet of Things (IoT) devices to internet, to create services and interesting applications. on this site you find an introduction to how we mimic the world of people chatting to enable **any device to any device** interoperability.
 Supporting all usecases that IoT needs.
 Especially the possibility to be a way for companies to interact through federation.

 The projects are: